 The property catastrophe reinsurance industry is highly competitive.
 We compete, and will continue to compete, with major U.S. and non-U.S. insurers and property catastrophe reinsurers, including other Bermuda-based property catastrophe reinsurers.
 Some of our competitors have greater financial, marketing and management resources than we do.
-In addition, we may not be aware of other companies that may be planning to enter the property catastrophe reinsurance market or existing property catastrophe reinsurers that may be planning to raise additional capital.
+In addition, we may not be aware of other companies that may be planning to enter the property catastrophe reinsurers that may be planning to raise additional capital.